mmmonteiro/designethics/README.md

 # Hello

 Design needs a code of ethics.
 I've taken a stab at it.
 But together we can improve them.
 I only know what I know.
 And my point of view is limited to my own experiences.
+This text belongs to you now.
+Make it great.

 I'd also love to get these in other languages as well.

 To add a language, create a file of the form languageCode.md (for a general translation) or languageCode_COUNTRYCODE.md for a regional dialect.